Ada-Developers-Academy/ada-build/lessons/07-environment-setup/notes/installfest.md

 ![OS X Version](../images/about-this-mac-2.png)

-If your Mac isn't running _Yosemite_ or _El Capitan_, please use the App Store to update.
+If your Mac isn't running _Sierra_ or _El Capitan_, please use the App Store to update.
 You can open the desktop App Store by going back to the Apple menu and selecting __App Store...__.
 Operating System upgrades are free, and [Apple's got a detailed guide on updating](http://www.apple.com/osx/how-to-upgrade/).

 ### Xcode Command Line Tools
 _Xcode_ is the name of the collection of software tools used to create programs for _OS X_ and _iOS_ (the operating system on Apple's mobile devices like the iPhone and iPad).
 We'll need some parts of _Xcode_, but not the whole thing.
 The part we need is called the _Xcode Command Line Tools_.
 We won't be using them during the Jumpstart curriculum, but it makes sense to install them now.
 They can take a long time to download and install, so doing it now will save us lots of time in the classroom later.